diegomrodrigues2/relational_distributed_database/README.md

 - `router_cluster.py` – starts the gRPC router and writes via the router client.
 - `registry_cluster.py` – uses the metadata registry together with the router.

-When executing inside environments without direct access to localhost (e.g. Google Colab) pass `--tunnel` to expose both services via ngrok:
+When executing inside environments without direct access to localhost (e.g. Google Colab) pass `--tunnel` to expose the UI via ngrok:

 ```bash
 python examples/hash_cluster.py --tunnel
 ```
-The external URLs will be printed once the tunnels are ready.
+The UI URL will be printed once the tunnel is ready.
 Set `NGROK_AUTHTOKEN` to use your own ngrok account.

 ## Running the examples on Windows